-The Asian Environmental Studies (AES) Initiative at Hobart and William Smith Colleges is generously supported by the Henry Luce Foundation.
+The Asian Environmental Studies (AES) Initiative at Hobart and William Smith Colleges was generously supported by the Henry Luce Foundation from 2011 to 2015.
 The initiative builds on existing institutional strengths at HWS in Environmental Studies and Asian Studies, and seeks to infuse East Asia in a meaningful and substantive manner into teaching and research on human-environment relations at HWS.
 The initiative also seeks to catalyze AES work across the liberal arts community through curriculum workshops, collaborative research and teaching, symposia, study abroad, and other programs.

 Half the World Symposium Series

 - Christine Boyle (Economics, University of North Carolina)